dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/Linux/README.md

 * Sample Gimbal and Camera Control implementation
 * Precision Trajectory Mission Plans

-This sample also implements an optional LiDAR Logging example that uses the LiDAR_APIs_LIB library documented [here](../../sensor-integration-guides/velodyne/readme.html).
+This sample also implements an optional LiDAR Logging example that uses the vlp16lidar-driver library documented [here](../../sensor-integration-guides/velodyne/readme.html).
 This example gives you the option to log LiDAR data from a Velodyne PUCK or a Simulator to log data in pcap format and LAS format.

 The following user-facing functionality is available with the LiDAR logging sample: